Thomas Crosbie (sociologist): Research and work

 Crosbie’s research focuses on a broad range of topics, including civil-military relations, military politics, media-military relations, and Professional Military Education (PME).
 His work on military politics explores the use of the military in domestic politics, senior military officers’ roles in democracies, and the role of private military contractors in conflict regions.
 Speaking to Denmark’s TV 2, Crosbie discussed the ramifications for U.S. generals who might not want to involve themselves in domestic politics.
 Additionally, he advised a New York Times Magazine article on U.S. Military Contractors left behind or killed in Kuwait.

 Crosbie’s scholarship on media-military relations highlights how the military has dealt with integrating the media’s considerations into its operations.
 His book, The Political Army: How the U.S. Military Learned to Manage the Media and Public Opinion, examines the U.S. Army’s deepening involvement with media opinion and engagement over the last 60 years.

 Finally, his research on Professional Military Education (PME) has focused on officer education in NATO countries.
 His article, "NATO Professional Military Education at 75: Rethinking the Competency-Development Process", co-authored with Simon Smith and Holger Lindhardtsen, looks at the way NATO and its member nations can ensure that their military officers are properly prepared for future wars.

+Media Appearances

+Crosbie had made numerous media appearances on outlets like Time Magazine, The New York Times, Fortune, PBS, and the Danish news outlet Berlingske.
+Throughout these appearances, he's spoken on President Trump's rhetoric towards Greenland, the implications a possible escalation could have had, and how civil-military norms may be changing under President Trump.